Financing Available! We have financing options available for your next project. Learn more →

 Concrete Footer

-Concrete Footer Repair: How to Diagnose Problems and Choose the Best Fix
+Concrete Footer Repair: Spotting Problems and Deciding on the Best Fix

-Common causes of failure
+The most common causes of failure

 Settling takes place when the soil beneath a pad was not compacted correctly.
 Water movement and poor grading are common causes of shifting.
 Freeze–thaw cycles can raise shallow bases, and repeated movement weakens the support structure over time.